How to Deal with Your Roofer

 If possible, give the roofers access to a toilet, cold drinks, and other amenities.

 First, negotiate directly with your roofing contractor.
-If that doesn’t work, complain to the state’s contractor licensing board or the Better Business Bureau.
+If that doesn’t work, complain to a local government consumer affairs agency, your state’s contractor licensing board, or the Better Business Bureau.